elemel/fungeoneer/docs/chapters/11/geomancer.md

 ```
 {% endraw %}

-Below is a log of walking through the example dungeon.
-Your location is marked `@` on the map.
+The log below shows you exploring the example dungeon, with your location marked `@` on the map.

 {% raw %}
 ```